Wirecloud/wirecloud/docs/administration_guide.md

 ## From 0.8.x to 0.9.x

+### IdM integration changes

+- `FIWARE_PORTALS` has been change to be empty by default.
+You can add the following code into your `settings.py` file for obtaining the previous
+  behaviour:

+    ```python
+    from wirecloud.fiware import FIWARE_LAB_PORTALS
+    FIWARE_PORTALS = FIWARE_LAB_PORTALS
+    ```

+  See the [`FIWARE_PORTALS` documentation](installation_guide#fiware_portals) for more info.

+### Upgrading to Django 1.7+

+Wirecloud 0.9.0+ adds support for Django 1.7-1.9 and next version of WireCloud will drop support for Django 1.5 and 1.6.
+Moreover, at the time of releasing WireCloud 0.9.0, Django 1.5, 1.6 and 1.7 were unsupported by the Django community.

-Follow the normal procedure for upgrading WireCloud except if you want to upgrade to use Django 1.7+.
-In that case, you will need to migrate your database using Django 1.5-1.6 and South before upgrading to the new version of Django.
+The only thing to take into account when upgrading your WireCloud installation to use Django 1.7+ is that you need to migrate your db to Wirecloud 0.9.0 using Django 1.5-1.6 and South before upgrading to the new version of Django.

-Once migrated the database and installed the new version of Django, run the following command:
+Once migrated the database and installed the new version of Django, run the following command for initializing the Django db migration framework:

     $ python manage.py migrate --fake